-The Evidence Division is open to the public Tuesday through Friday from 8 a.m. to 4 p.m., but you must have an appointment in order to visit.
+The Evidence Division is open to the public, but you must have an appointment in order to pick up any property.
+They are open Monday through Friday from 8 a.m. to 4 p.m.
 The Evidence Division telephone number is (772) 204-7115.

 Background checks are no longer provided to the general public.
 To apply for a statewide criminal history (background check), go to the Florida Department of Law Enforcement website.